-Story Highlights• Fatah party, Hamas continue fighting for third day
+Story Highlights• NEW: Three killed Saturday as Fatah party, Hamas fight for third day

 Adjust font size:

 GAZA CITY (CNN) -- Three Palestinians were killed Saturday during a clash outside the Islamic University of Gaza, bringing the death toll to 18 in three days of fighting between rival Palestinian factions.

 At least 66 people have been wounded in the fighting, according to The Jerusalem Post.

 The fighting began Thursday night when a Hamas operative was killed by a bomb in Gaza, according to Palestinian security and medical sources.
 The ruling Hamas movement has blamed the bombing on the rival Fatah Party.